-Adobe is committed to providing safe and secure product experience for

-	our customers by adhering to the latest industry standard security

-	protocols.
-As a part of that process, Adobe Sign is ending support

-	(August 2019) for older API authentication model that allowed sending

-	username and password in the API call.
-Please see the security notice.
+Adobe is committed to providing a safe and secure product experience for our customers by adhering to the latest industry-standard security protocols.
+As a part of that process, Adobe Acrobat Sign is ending support (December 2021) for older API authentication models that allowed sending username and password in the API call.

-	Following are the steps you need to take to move to a secure
+Following are the steps you need to take to move to a secure authentication model:

-	authentication model:

 ►Use REST APIs

 Enhancement to Acrobat Sign APIs are now restricted to only REST APIs.
 Please follow the documentation available here for learning more about the REST API.
 You can also quickly try out the REST API on the swagger documentation.

 The very first step to enable an end-user to use your client app with Acrobat Sign is to have the end-user authenticate with Adobe.
 The recommended way for authenticating end users with Acrobat Sign is the standard OAuth 2.0 protocol.
 Please refer to this step-by-step guide on creating your application and having it integrated with Acrobat Sign OAuth workflow.